 The Hague, Rijnstraat 8

 In total there are 4400 workplaces for more than 6000 users.
-The building next to The Hague Central Station will soon accommodate more than 6,000 (mostly) civil servants Foreign Affairs and Infrastructure and the Environment, the Central Agency for the Reception of Asylum Seekers (COA), the Immigration and Naturalization Service (IND) and the Repatriation and departure Service (DT & V).
+The building next to The Hague Central Station will soon accommodate more than 6,000 (mostly) civil servants from Foreign Affairs and Infrastructure and the Environment, the Central Agency for the Reception of Asylum Seekers (COA), the Immigration and Naturalization Service (IND) and the Repatriation and Departure Service (DT & V).

 Realization mid 2017.

 Photographers: Michael van Oosten, Delfino Sisto Legnani, Marco Cappelletti and Nick Guttrige.